 What is Nitric Oxide?

-NO, also called nitrogen monoxide, is a gas formed from the oxidation of nitrogen and is an integral part of chemical signaling in regulating certain body functions.
-The molecule NO is much more reactive than other molecules because it has a free radical and can easily diffuse through cells allowing it to have many different signaling functions in the body.
+NO, also known as nitrogen monoxide, is a gas formed from the oxidation of nitrogen and is an important part of chemical signaling in regulating certain body functions.
+The molecule NO is more reactive than many other molecules because it has a free radical and can easily move through cells, allowing it to have various signaling functions in the body.
 NO is produced in the body from L-arginine, an amino acid, and has many applications in health and human function.

 What is The Role of Nitric Oxide in the Body?

 NO has many roles in the body.
-It can cause blood vessels to dilate, control communication between nerve cells, and trigger a release of hormones such as human growth hormone (GH) and insulin.
-It also plays a role in the supply and demand of oxygen in the body and regulates blood flow.
+It can help blood vessels to widen, support communication between nerve cells, and trigger a release of hormones such as human growth hormone (GH) and insulin.
+It also plays a role in the supply and demand of oxygen in the body and helps regulate blood flow.
 It also relays signals to cells and acts as a messenger for the cardiovascular, nervous, and immune systems.

 Symptoms and Indicators of Low Nitric Oxide Levels

-Since NO is responsible for vasodilation and regulating blood flow, deficiency of NO symptoms is typically related to decreased blood circulation.
-The following are signs and symptoms of low nitric oxide levels:
+Since NO is involved in vasodilation and regulating blood flow, low levels of NO might be related to decreased blood circulation.
+The following are signs and symptoms that could be associated with low nitric oxide levels:

 ● Narrowed blood vessels